Dhruv-x7x/PAN-Sharpening-CS754/Readings/survey/notes.md

 The data needs to be processed to a standard level and further pre processed for pan sharpening which may include registration, re sampling and histogram matching of MS and PAN images.

 ### II.1 Image registration

+Many applications of remote sensing image data require two or more scenes of the same geographical region, acquired at different dates or from different sensors, in order to be processed together.
+In this case, the role of image registration is to make the pixels in the two images precisely coincide to the same points on the ground.

+Two images can be registered to each other by registering each to a map coordinate base separately, or one image can be chosen as a master to which the other is to be registered

+Due to the use of different sensors, this can be quite complicated, here are some problems image registration try to solve :

+- Feature absence or presence
+- Contrast reversal (bright region might appear darker in another image)
+- Multiple intensity values in one image that need to be mapped to a single intensity value in the other
+- Considerably dissimilar images of the same scene produced by the image sensor when configured with different imaging parameters

+Two types of image registration methods :
+- Area-based methods (Fourier methods, cross correlation, mutual information).
+Not well suited for the multisensor image registration problem
+- Feature-based methods, extract and match common features, more suitable.
+(Spatial relations, invariant descriptors, relaxation, pyramidal and wavelet decompositions)